Institute of Chartered Accountants of Nigeria

 The Institute of Chartered Accountants of Nigeria (ICAN) is a professional accountancy body in Nigeria.
 It is one of the two professional accountancy associations with regulatory authority in Nigeria, the other being the Association of National Accountants of Nigeria (ANAN).
 The relationship between the two organizations has been tense.
 In 2007 ICAN attempted to have a bill declaring ANAN void.

 Formation and growth

-The Association of Accountants of Nigeria (AAN) was formed in 1960 with the goal of training accountants, and was established in part by Akintola Williams.
+The Association of Accountants of Nigeria (AAN) was formed in 1960 with the goal of training accountants, and was established in part by Akintola Williams and F.C.O Coker with Coker acting as its first president.
 ICAN was created by an Act of Parliament No. 15 on 1 September 1965 from existing accounting and auditing organisations including the AAN, and is headquartered in Lagos.
-As of 2020, ICAN has over 50,000 members.
+As of 2020, ICAN has over 63000 members.

 Standards and authority

 ICAN has based its practices on those of British chartered accountancy institutes.
 Nigeria adopted international accounting standards with little modification.
 It is a member of the International Accounting Standards Committee (IASC) and periodically adopts its standards.
 Any deviation from these standards must be disclosed in the company's financial statements.

 In the 1990s, ICAN predominantly had members holding qualifications from the London-based Association of Chartered Certified Accountants (ACCA).
 Although ICAN claimed complete independence from the ACCA, it was under attack for defending the status quo in accountancy practices and for suppressing changes to address local requirements.

 In August 2010, the federal government approved migration to International Financial Reporting Standards (IFRS) by 2012.
 In May 2011, Joshua Okeowo, chairman of the Ikeja District of ICAN, said adopting the IFRS would encourage foreign investment in Nigeria and it would also "reduce cash transactions in the economy, thereby reducing the incidence of armed robbery".

 The Companies Act of 1968 required that a duly recognized auditor audits all limited liability companies.
 As of 1993, only members of the ICAN who pass ICAN examinations and gain a practising certificate are qualified to be auditors.
 Although a growing number of financial analysts in Nigeria are designated certified financial analysts, there is nobody in Nigeria that certifies analysts to produce research reports, most of which are prepared by ICAN members or the Chartered Institute of Stockbrokers.
 A consultant offering financial services in Nigeria must be a member of either ANAN or ICAN.
 In March 2011, Oladapo Afolabi, Head of the Civil Service, said that professional certificates of associations such as ICAN and ACCA could be used in recruitment and advancement in the public service, but could not be required.